 The Youth section is growing from strength to strength.
 They have in their own right been an amazing success story.
 We have over 300 children aged from 6-18 and from many different schools and backgrounds turning up each week to take part in this glorious game of rugby.

-Senior Coach (Mark Clarke) is building on a successful season last year they finished as champions so now move up to the the Berks, Bucks and Oxon league after finishing top of the table in 2018/19.
+Senior Coach (Mark Clarke) is building on a successful season having moved up to the the Berks, Bucks and Oxon league after finishing top of the table in 2018/19.
 Sadly Covid 19 and Lockdown made it impossible for them to capitalise on this success.
 Mark and his coaching team will bring quality coaching and a new Colts (Development) team that will help bridge the gap between Juniors and Seniors with the support of the current 1st team players to assist coaching the U15 and a joint U17/18 team.

 Rugby is just one aspect of Chipping Norton Rugby Club, the facilities are there for you to use and enjoy and we encourage you to consider joining our growing membership base.
 Apart from the opportunity to apply for international rugby tickets there are many social events throughout the year to enjoy and a membership to suit everyone’s needs.

 Our website integrates seamlessly with the RFU’s Game Management System (GMS) which controls membership and registration.
 Support and training for the system can be found by clicking the link below.